-This lassi recipe comes to us from Nandita Godbole’s A Dozen Ways To Celebrate: Twelve Decadent Indian Feasts For The Culinary Indulgent.
+This easy fruit lassi recipe comes to us from Nandita Godbole’s A Dozen Ways To Celebrate: Twelve Decadent Indian Feasts For The Culinary Indulgent.
 We love Nandita’s philosophy that food should be experienced, not just consumed.
 Her Fig & Tulsi Lassi offers an experience that hints both at the flavors of summer and something sensually exotic.

 What is a lassi?